Dominican University boosted its resolution times with Deskpro

-Dominican University’s IT department provides support for over 25,000 users: that includes 4,000 students, faculty and staff, plus many thousands of alumni, with a relatively small core IT staff of under 20.
-The legacy help desk system had been in place for over 10 years, and was failing to meet their needs.
+Dominican University’s IT department supports over 25,000 users, including 4,000 students and faculty, plus thousands of alumni.
+The core of which is the small IT staff of under 20 agents.
+The university had been using a legacy helpdesk system, which had been in place for over ten years, but it was failing to meet requirements.

-Alex knew that Dominican needed to find a suitable replacement that would scale well to their requirements.
-When it came to evaluating replacement products, the pricing structures of many vendors proved uneconomic due to the large number of student agents on the helpdesk.
+Alex knew the university needed to find a replacement that would scale well to its requirements.
+But when it came to evaluating replacement products, the pricing structures of many vendors proved uneconomic due to the number of student agents on the helpdesk.

-For Dominican University, data security really matters.
+For Dominican University, data security matters.
 Deskpro’s On-Premise deployment allows them to assure data protection and student privacy and manage scalability.
-While other vendors with On-Premise solutions were considered, the combination of affordable pricing and configuration flexibility made Deskpro the winning option for Adam Smeets, Director of University Information Systems, and his team.
+Although other On-Premise vendors were considered, Deskpro's affordable pricing and flexible configuration was the winning option for Adam Smeets, Director of University Information Systems, and his team.

-“We've grown into Deskpro, and it gives us more opportunities to build out things like the service catalogue in a way that works for us, rather than the only way which is provided by another product.”
+“We've grown into Deskpro, and it gives us more opportunities to build out things like the service catalog in a way that works for us, rather than the only way provided by another product.”

-While some products considered offered canned versions of frameworks like ITIL, Adam was happier with Deskpro’s customizability as the IT team found it flexible enough to build in a way that suits Dominican.
-With full access to the PHP source code, and a flexible template system, it gave Dominican the ability to make modifications, tweaks or updates if they needed to.
+While some products Dominican considered offered canned versions of frameworks like ITIL, Adam was happier with Deskpro’s customizability as the IT team found it flexible enough to build in a way that suits.
+With full access to the PHP source code and a flexible template system, it gave Dominican the ability to make modifications, tweaks, or updates if needed.

 “Deskpro has been amazing for us, we’ve gone from an average of over 70-plus days to close a case to a little over 3 days now.”

 This dramatic improvement is down to the way the university uses automations to monitor and escalate cases.
-The university’s SLA is to close a case within 48 hours; previously they had absolutely nothing in the old system to help them enforce that.
-After setting up escalations, if an agent hasn’t contacted a client within 48 hours or resolved the case, an SLA is triggered and the director is added on as a follower to the case so they know what’s going on.
+The university’s SLA is to close tickets within 48 hours; previously, they had absolutely nothing in the old system to help them enforce that.
+After setting up escalations, if an agent hasn’t contacted a client within 48 hours or resolved the case, an SLA is triggered, and the director is added on as a follower so they know what’s going on.

 “If we ask the client a question and within 48 hours, if they don’t give us a response, they get a reminder saying that we need more information and then the case will be automatically closed in 24 hours if they don’t reply.”

 The final SLA is set at five days to close the case.
-If the case is not closed within five days, not only is the director added to the ticket, Dominican’s CIO is also added, so that they know what’s going on.
-The ability to add agent notes to any ticket makes it easier for Alex and the help desk management to enforce the correct procedures and train agents.
+If a case isn't, the CIO gets added to the ticket.
+Adding agent notes to any ticket makes it easier for Alex and the help desk management to enforce the correct procedures and train agents.

 “They’re just so easy to use.
 There are pre-populated reports with a dropdown to change different things around.
-The different types of reports that I can get, pulling out a CSV file or seeing a pie chart or bar chart, are great to take to my CIO to reinforce why we’re doing things or why we should change things.”
+The different types of reports that I can get, CSV files, pie or bar charts, are great to take to my CIO to reinforce why we’re doing things or why we should change things.”

 Dominican doesn’t just use Deskpro for IT tickets.
-Using ability to create separate departments, the university tracks physical plant issues (like carpentry and HVAC), cleaning tickets, public safety issues and even parking permits.
-Different departments have different automation rules applied automatically, but all handled in one help desk.
+Using the ability to create separate departments, the university tracks physical plant issues (like carpentry and HVAC), cleaning tickets, public safety issues, and even parking permits.
+Different departments have different automation rules applied automatically but are all handled in one helpdesk.

 Alex sends the IT directors and the directors of the University physical plant and security departments a weekly SLA report, enabling them to track the performance of the staff they manage and highlighting any problems.

-“With most vendors, you see quarterly updates or half year updates,” says Adam Smeets.
-“We were seeing regular updates from Deskpro of 'Here's things we're working on, here's our next steps, we're listening to our customers’ and that for me was an immediate win.”
+“With most vendors, you see quarterly updates or half-year updates,” says Adam Smeets.
+“We were seeing regular updates from Deskpro of 'Here are things we're working on, here's our next steps, we're listening to our customers', for me that was an immediate win.”

-Since Dominican adopted Deskpro, many new features have been added to the platform with the ITIL problem and incident tracking being one of the most useful for Dominican University.
+Since Dominican adopted Deskpro, new features have been added.
+The ITIL problems and incidents is one of the most useful.

-“Of any of the new features that we’ve used since we started using the help desk, I would say problems and incidents has been the greatest one.”
+“Of the new features that we’ve used, I would say problems and incidents has been the greatest one.”

 A problem like a network outage might create tickets across different departments: for example, causing problems with phones, but also networked printers.
-Before the new feature, the support team were putting them all in an outage department.
-With problems and incidents, tickets across different departments can be tied together.
-Once the problem is resolved, Adam and the team are able to contact all the users (using bulk actions) while keeping the tickets in the proper departments, so they don’t have to go back and touch the cases again.
+Before the new feature, the support team was putting them all in an outage department.
+With problems and incidents, tickets across different departments can be linked together.
+Once the problem is resolved, Adam and the team can contact all the staff and students (using mass actions) while keeping the tickets in the proper departments, so they don’t have to go back and touch the cases again.